 Rules that aren’t being followed by a significant percentage indicates that there are unmet needs.
 Maybe your expectations for a strict clock-in/clock-out policy is too strict.
 Maybe your employees have appointments or family members they care for, and the current schedule is too rigid.
 There could be many reasons why people go against your policies and procedures, so examining their motivations and needs can be really helpful.
 Then you can make adjustments for better outcomes.

 Humans are complicated.
 Your employees have so much more to offer than just the tasks they are assigned.
 When given a chance, your employees can provide amazing feedback on the strategic growth opportunities in your company.
 It is likely they will come up with ideas that you wouldn’t otherwise hear.

 Earlier, I mentioned that customers make their purchasing decisions based on the environment and culture you create, and the buying process you have set up.
 Without even knowing it, you may have set up some barriers that could affect customer engagement and attrition.
 Consider the needs of your buyers, and look for ways to adjust your customer onboarding process, marketing and sales methods, and your customer management process (how you meet their needs after the purchase is complete).
 Keeping customers engaged is cheaper and more effective than trying to acquire new customers later.

 I hope you have enjoyed this overview of Maslow’s Hierarchy.
 If you have a question you’d like answered on an upcoming show, record your message at https://anchor.fm/laconteconsulting/message

-If you have a challenge with staff turnover or want to increase your profit margins, find out more here.
+If you want to increase the profit margins in your business, find out more here.